Blinter/React-Jobly/README.md

    - Form for user login.
 3. Register
    - Form for user registration.
-4. Dashboard (User)
-   - Main user dashboard showing personalized information.
-5. Profile (User)
+4. Profile (User)
    - Displays user information and allows updates.
-6. Applications (User)
-   - Lists jobs the user has applied for.
-7. Companies
+5. Companies
      1. CompanyList
         - Displays a list of companies with filtering options.
      2. CompanyDetail
         - Shows detailed information about a specific company, including associated jobs.
-8. Jobs
+7. Jobs
      1. JobList
         - Displays a list of jobs with filtering options.
      2. JobDetail